Committing to the Search For Love (Part II): Are His Issues Really My Own? by @SoloAt30

 So why then was I feeling any kind of pull in the opposite direction?
 Why was I still responding to emails on dating sites and even going on dates with another guy?
 The other guy, by the way, didn’t really look at me when I spoke.
 He seemed less interested in me and more interested in his ridiculous number of musical instruments, his friends’ lives and stories, and figuring out where I, and everyone else, fit on the Meyers-Brigg Personality Type Indicator.
 He was awkward and handsy, an OCD raw vegan, was obsessed with my looks and spent more time trying to figure out how to get me alone than trying to get to know me.
 I laughed at him and treated him like frisky puppy.

-Eventually I stopped returning his calls, but I continued to analyze why The Warrior Poet continued to put me on guard.
-Discussing it with a really good male friend of mine, I realized that some of the things I feared were deal-breakers in his personality were really fears of repeating some ugly years of relationships’ past.
+Eventually I stopped returning his calls, but I continued to analyse why The Warrior Poet continued to put me on guard.
+Discussing it with a really good male friend of mine, I realised that some of the things I feared were deal-breakers in his personality were really fears of repeating some ugly years of relationships’ past.
 “This guy sounds truly amazing,” my friend said.

 “Are these issues really your issues or things you can somehow work through?”